 * * *

 The first place we went to wound up being a low-income only place, but it hadn’t mentioned that in the spot we read about it online (not the complex’s official site), and we made too much to live there.
 The person at the desk was incredibly nice and gave us a couple of other places to try.
 The second place we went to had no availability in our time frame.
-The third place we went to only had two town homes in our move-in range.
+The third place we went to only had two townhomes in our move-in range.
 They showed us the place, and it was very, very nice.
-The apartments were nice (couldn’t show us a town home because there were people living in all of theirs, but we did get to see the model apartment so that we could get an idea of kitchen appliances, etc.); they had a pool which was open year round and heated in the winter (which would help with my POTS, once I start getting well enough to do cardio again), they had a hot tub which was open year round; they had a second pool which is open in the summer, a really big, well stocked gym, they have a huge lounge up by the front office with free wifi, free coffee, and a huge TV; they were thirty minutes from Master’s work, and only ten minutes to Denver, so we will be closer to the Zoo (and, lots of other cool Denver-y things that we like to be close to.)
+The apartments were nice (couldn’t show us a townhome because there were people living in all of theirs, but we did get to see the model apartment so that we could get an idea of kitchen appliances, etc.); they had a pool which was open year round and heated in the winter (which would help with my POTS, once I start getting well enough to do cardio again), they had a hot tub which was open year round; they had a second pool which is open in the summer, a really big, well-stocked gym, they have a huge lounge up by the front office with free wi-fi, free coffee, and a huge TV; they were thirty minutes from Master Pravus’ work exactly, and only ten minutes to Denver, so we would be closer to the Zoo (and, lots of other cool Denver-y things that we like to be close to.)

 The only bummer is that, while we will have a washer/dryer within a couple of months, we won’t have them right away.
 Unfortunately, this complex uses special machines that are hard to find, so you have to rent them from the apartment complex themselves, and there’s a waiting list to get them.
 There’s onsite laundry, but that will hopefully only be for a few months.
 When do we move?
 Well, we’re going to start the moving process on the 25th, the movers are coming on the 30th to get whatever we can’t get on our own, and the cleaners will be there to give the entire apartment a scrub on the 31st of October.
 That gives us a bit over three weeks to get everything packed before we start the move process.

-Master and me are excited about the town house, the beautiful property, etc, but we’re a bit worried about the entire thing because so far we have yet to really like any of the places we have moved in Colorado, and with good reason.
+We are excited about the town house, the beautiful property, etc, but we’re a bit worried about the entire thing because so far we have yet to really like any of the places we have moved to in Colorado, and with good reason.
 I mean, we have never had these types of problems in Boston, but maintenance around here is the absolute most sluggish we have ever seen.
 They all tell you they will get to things within a reasonable amount of time (a week or so), but then, you could be waiting three months to have your shower fixed.
 (True story).
 Ants, wasps, nails coming out of the floor, people barging into your apartment unannounced. *sigh* If there was one thing we were displeased with here in Colorado, it is definitely the places we have rented housing from.
 It sucks.
 We have learned a few tricks though, and, going into this new place we have hopes that things will improve.
-But, if not, at least the town house itself will be lovely, so if we stay on our side of the line, they can stay on theirs and we can go about our own lives.
-I hope.
+But if not, at least the townhouse itself will be lovely, so if we stay on our side of the line, they can stay on theirs and we can go about our own lives.
+I hope. ::Fingers crossed::